As the seasons change to autumn and winter it seems that more and more people succumb to colds and flu, leading to a less effective immune system.

 In fact, did you know that colds (and flu) are the leading cause of visits to the doctor, and loss of productive time?

-where to buy modafinil/provigil in uk Actually, the infectious viruses and bacteria that cause these ailments are around all year long.
+buy priligy in india Actually, the infectious viruses and bacteria that cause these ailments are around all year long.
 What changes is our habits which in turn affects our ability to ward them off.
 For example, we tend to stay indoors more.
 This means that our skin has less exposure to sunshine, and we produce less Vitamin D which is essential for a strong immune system!
 In addition, people crowd together more, in confined spaces, so the chances of cross-infection are much higher.